jupyterlab/jupyterlab/docs/source/developer/repo.rst

 Python package: ``jupyterlab/``
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This, along with the ``setup.py``, comprises the Python code for the project.
+This, along with the ``pyproject.toml``, comprises the Python code for the project.
 This includes the notebook server extension, JupyterLab's command line interface, entrypoints, and Python tests.